informalsystems/tendermint-spec/README.md

 [paper](https://arxiv.org/abs/1807.04938), using the Consensus State Machine Interface (CSMI) library.

+> [!WARNING]
+> CSMI is still under development, and we are pushing breaking changes frequently.

+> [!CAUTION]
+> This is not an official specification at this point, as it was not carefully analyzed nor peer reviewed yet.

 ## Model

 The model is reactive to messages.
 Transitions in the state machine are either a message being received or a timeout expiring.
 In Tendermint, the same message can trigger many "upon" events, and the paper states that it doesn't matter in which order they are processed, so we model an arbitrary order.
 Also, all reactions to a single message are done in one atomic step.